-The cooling control unit is shown in figure 7 (left).
 The cooling power is set by a closed-loop control based on the GAr pressure of the cryostat (process value) through the $GN_2$ outflow of the condenser (manipulated variable).
 As can be seen in figure 3, this can be realised with two independent flow control valves as control elements (FV PIDN and FV PN) that are installed in parallel on the $GN_2$ vent line.
-The proportional valve FV PIDN (model R18-1603 from STÖHR [24]) is actuated pneumatically by an electro-pneumatic positioner (model SIPART PS2 from SIEMENS [29]) based on the current output of a PID (proportional-integral-derivative) controller which receives the proportional voltage signal of the PIT C1 on the cryostat.
+The proportional valve FV PIDN (model R18-1603 from STÖHR [25]) is actuated pneumatically by an electro-pneumatic positioner (model SIPART PS2 from SIEMENS [29]) based on the current output of a PID (proportional-integral-derivative) controller which receives the proportional voltage signal of the PIT C1 on the cryostat.